Emir of Zazzau

 The Kaduna State Government appointed Alhaji Ahmed Nuhu Bamalli as the 19th Emir of Zazzau on 7 October 2020.

-He become the first emir from the Mallawa ruling house in 100 years, following the demise in 1920 of his grandfather, Emir Dan Sidi.
+He become the first emir from the Mallawa ruling house in 100 years, following the demise in 1920 of his grandfather, Emir Alu Dan Sidi.

 The Zazzau emirate is located in Zaria Local Government of Kaduna State.
 The emirate is old emirate that probably started in 15 century with the main tribes of Hausa and Fulani people.

 History of Zazzau

 The Zazzau emirate traditionally started when king Gunguma founded it as one of the original of Hausa Bakwai with the function of capturing slaves from all other Hausa Barwar.